 As I made my way back to my office I remember praying "Lord if I'm going to die today, please don't let me die in this office, please let me make it to the hospital.
 Lord, I don't want a co-working finding me passed out somewhere going through my things to find my phone and calling my family.
 Please just let me make it to the hospital."

-Once in my brother's car, it was only about ten to twelve minutes later and I was in the hospital and almost immediately put on oxygen and given an EKG.
+Once in my brother's car, it was another 10 maybe 15 minutes and I was in the hospital.
+Almost immediately I was put on oxygen and given an EKG.
 About an hour later an IV heparin drip was added.
-Initially I was told I "probably" had a mild heart attack.
+Initially I was told I "probably had a silent heart attack".
 After refusing what I thought was an invasive procedure I was given a blood test, heart echo test, chest x-ray, CT scan and many, many more blood tests before finally being told much later on that night that I had *Bilateral Pulmonary Embolisms' or what I now know are multiple blood clots in both lungs.

 I was admitted to a room on the cardiac floor complete with machines that beeped all night and pulmonary, hematology, vascular and cardiology specialists who probed all day.
 I was blessed to have visits and calls from my children, grandson, parents, siblings, niece, nephew, pastor, his wife and church members, and many dear friends.
 Between the visits and calls, I prayed many more prayers, made many more bargains, worried, felt fearful and cried many, many tears.
-Even today there are times when I what some would call a PTSD episode, but I just call a flashback.
-Whatever it is, I take a couple of deep breaths, whisper a "Thank You Lord"' and go on about my business.
+Even today there are times when I have what some would call PTSD episodes, (I prefer to call them flashbacks).
+Whatever the term, I take a couple of deep breaths, whisper a "Thank You Lord"' and go on about my business.

 50 Minutes of Grace

-When I think about those 50 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes and I smile.
+When I think about those 60 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes.
 I was told by the cardiologist that I "shouldn’t be here".
 That usually a patient like me "wouldn’t have made it".
 That I’m "pretty lucky".
 But rather than luck, I like to call it my ‘50 Minutes of Grace.’
 You see, my life didn't "flash before my eyes" but rather, it played out in slow motion.
 And as it did, I bargained with God, I prayed to God, and I whispered (and whimpered) to God.
 And He answered.

 One might ask “How could you say God answered?
 Look at what you’ve been through, what you’re still going through?”
-That just makes me smile even harder.
-You see, God did answer.
 Read the story again.
 You will see that at each step I prayed and you will see God answered.
-Not only that, His answers “exceeded abundantly above all that I could ask or think” at time (Ephesians 3:20).
+Not only that, His answers “exceeded abundantly above all that I could ask or think” each time (Ephesians 3:20).
 Yes, there are still times that I feel afraid, times that I cry, and times I feel alone.
 But there are also times I smile.
 I smile every time my blood work comes back with good results.
 I smile every time I take a can deep breath and let it out normally.
 I smile every time that little 'electronic clothes pin' as I like to call it (my pulse oximeter), grips my index finger and returns a number above 95.
 I smile as I remember having to get use to my new normal on top of living with chronic pain from severe arthritis.
 And even though some may wonder when I’m going to stop talking about it, when will I get over it, when will I stop talking about my lungs and my veins, and my blood thinners.
-I smile and I laugh just because I am still alive to smile and laugh.
-My smile is my thank you to God for every morning He's blessed me to see since May 14, 2015.
+I laugh just because I am still alive to laugh.
+My laugh is my thank you to God for every morning He's blessed me to see since May 14, 2015.
 And most especially for those 50 minutes of grace.

 Happy Anniversary to me!